TBrophy88/lv2excel/README.md

 # lv2excel
-Collects and organizes Lost Vault player data into excel format
+A python script that collects and organizes Lost Vault player data into excel format